undergraver/PythonPresentation/00/practice.md

 This can be done via functions from os module.
 Self study is required: https://docs.python.org/3/library/os.html

 Please be sure that the filename of the newly created file also includes the directory name.
 For example for writing the file "John_Smith_document.txt" in the "generated" directory the name of the file will be "generated/John_Smith_document.txt"

+# Possible improvements

+Creating your own modules in orer to have your code more manageable rather than have everything in a single file.
+Please see this tutorial https://docs.python.org/3/tutorial/modules.html